-- Administration of the participant questionnaire which may include acceptability, behavioral risk, study product belief, motivations, and social impact domains (must be done prior to risk reduction counseling); - Risk reduction counseling (as described in Section 7.5); - For participants capable of becoming pregnant, pregnancy prevention assessment (as described in Section 7.2 and 7.6); - Assessment of new or unresolved social impacts (site staff will ask participant about the status of any unresolved social impacts and if s/he has experienced any new social impacts as a result of the trial participation); - Confirm that participants received HIV test results from previous visit.
-If not, provide test results and post-test counseling as appropriate; and - Ship samples to HVTN Central Laboratory for HIV diagnostic testing. - Additional procedures will be performed at scheduled visits as specified in Appendix I: - Syphilis serology testing, - Gonorrhea (GC)/chlamydia (CT) testing by urine, and rectal and oropharyngeal swabs, and - Urine dipstick (see Section 7.9).
+- Administration of the participant questionnaire which may include acceptability, behavioral risk, study product belief, motivations, and social impact domains (must be done prior to risk reduction counseling); - Risk reduction counseling (as described in Section 7.5); - Pregnancy prevention assessment (as described in Section 7.2 and 7.6); - Assessment of new or unresolved social impacts (site staff will ask participant about the status of any unresolved social impacts and if s/he has experienced any new social impacts as a result of the trial participation); - Confirm that participants received HIV test results from previous visit.
+If not, provide test results and post-test counseling as appropriate; and - Ship samples to HVTN Central Laboratory for HIV diagnostic testing.

+Additional procedures will be performed at scheduled visits as specified in Appendix J:

+- Syphilis serology testing,

+- Gonorrhea (GC)/chlamydia (CT) testing by urine or cervical/vaginal swab,

+- Trichomonas by cervical/vaginal swab, and

+- Urine dipstick (see Section 7.9).